StatCan/aaw/docs/en/Storage.md

 This lets you browse, upload/download, delete, or share files.

-#### MinIO Command Line Tool
+### MinIO Command Line Tool

 MinIO provides the command line tool `mc` to access your data from a terminal.
 `mc` can communicate with one or more MinIO instances to let you upload/download files.
 For example:

 <!-- prettier-ignore -->
-??? info "To run the below example yourself, replace `BUCKETNAME`'s value with your first/last name"
+??? info "To run the below example yourself, replace `BUCKETNAME`'s value with your first/last name".
+For example: `BUCKETNAME=andrew-scribner`.
     Ignore this text.
 Required for CI...

 ```sh